abdllhcay/Blog-List/README.md

-# The Awesome IT Blog List - v1.0 :fire:</p>
+<h1 align="center"> The Awesome IT Blog List - v1.0 :fire: </h1>

 I have listed great blog sites that are not so known.
-Hope that will be useful.  :computer: :heart_eyes: <br>
+Hope that will be useful.  :computer: :heart_eyes:
 If you want to add a blog please send me a request. :wink: Thanks!

 ## Categories